kehantan/labbook/docs/assays/mtt.rst

 Add MTT, read absorbance
 ------------------------

-Estimated time needed: 4 hrs
+* Estimated time required: 4 hrs
 * This procedure can be carried out either in the biosafety cabinet or at bench.
 * Remember to reduce as much light source as possible (i.e.: turn off lights in lab or in BSC) as MTT is light sensitive.